-Table 1.Strategy and sample design in the MRTS passenger survey and in absence of the project Target population Passengers over 12 years using the MRTS Sample frame Passenger flow in all the stations of the MRTS Sample design Two staged probabilistic design: (a) First stage: stratified - simple random sampling (SRS); (b) Second stage: systematic sampling based on passengers flow per station Stratum: Stations Sub stratum: Days in a week and hours Relative error level (CV) For the survey a global desired level of precision (relative standard error or coefficient of variation $-$ CV) between 5 per cent and 10 per cent for the parameters of interest, which also implies that having precision levels of 90/10, is required.
-Results obtained are based on a 95 per cent confidence level using the more conservative boundary Coverage Larger urban zone of the city where the MRTS operates Size of Universe Generally, in one day an MRTS mobilizes between 100,000 and 3,000,000 passengers, depending on the type of transport system Sample size The sample size ranges from 6,000 to 8,000 surveys in the measuring week with a re-test sample size of around 50 per cent of the original sample.
-The final sample size determination depends on the transport system characteristics regarding daily passenger flow and number of stations.
-The sample size indicated is an estimate and needs to be determined per project type (see corresponding chapter) Sample frequency Once in the years 1 and 4 of the crediting period during an entire week plus one re-test in the year 1 only Method of information collection The information will be obtained through the face-to-face application of the established questionnaire on a random base Consistency of the survey results The internal consistency of the results of the survey shall be carefully checked.
+Relative error level refers to the coefficient of variation (CV), which is calculated as the ratio between the standard deviation of the average and the population average.

+Size of Universe Generally, in one day an MRTS mobilizes between 100,000 and 3,000,000 passengers, depending on the type of transport system Sample size The sample size ranges from 6,000 to 8,000 surveys in the measuring week with a re-test sample size of around 50 per cent of the original sample.
+2 The final-sample size determination depends on the transport system characteristics regarding daily passenger flow and number of stations.
+The sample size indicated is an estimate and needs to be determined per project type (see corresponding chapter) Sample frequency Once in At the end of years 1 and 4 of the crediting period, during through an entire week plus one re-test in the year 1 only.
+Method of information collection The information will be obtained through the face-to-face application of the established questionnaire on a random base Consistency of the survey results The internal consistency of the results of the survey shall be carefully checked.
 The reliability will be measured using the Cronbach's alpha.
-A coefficient of over 0.7 has to be reached, values over 0.9 shall be re-checked to avoid redundancy of data.
+A coefficient of over 0.7 has to be reached, values over 0.9 shall be rechecked to avoid redundancy of data.
 In case the survey does not demonstrate internal consistency in their results, it will be rejected and another survey could be arranged